 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Second quarter earnings signal long road ahead for Honeywell".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Second quarter earnings signal long road ahead for Honeywell".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.